Anabaa/ECE532_FALL20_PROJECT_NabaaAli/index.md

-## Welcome to the Heart diagnositic ML project
+## Welcome to the Heart disease diagnositic ML project Page
 Cardiovascular disease includes a wide range of conditions affecting heart and arteries.
-In this project, a publicly available dataset which consists of 70000 observations of potential patients is obtained from [Link](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset).
+In this project, a publicly available dataset which consists of 70000 observations of potential patients is obtained from [here](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset).
 The dataset is based on 11 features and a label of whether the patient observed suffers from a cardiovascular disease or not.
 The attributes may be categorized as objective, examination and subjective.
 Objective attributes are based on factual information, while the subjective ones are basically information given by the patients themselves.